Data protection declaration according to the GDPR

-The analysis cookies are used to improve the quality of our website and its content.
-Through the analysis cookies we learn how the website is used and can thus continuously optimize our offer.
+The analysis cookies are used for the purpose of improving the quality of our website and its contents.
+The analysis cookies tell us how the website is used and enable us to continually optimise our services.

 For these purposes, our legitimate interest also lies in the processing of personal data in accordance with Art.
 6 para.
 1 lit. f GDPR.

 4. Duration of storage, possibility of appeal and elimination

 This website uses functions of the web analysis service Google Analytics.
 The provider is Google Inc., 1600 Amphitheatre Parkway, Mountain View, CA 94043, USA.

 Google Analytics uses so-called "cookies".
 These are text files which are stored on your computer and which enable an analysis of your use of the website.
 The information generated by the cookie about your use of the website will generally be transmitted to and stored by Google on servers in the United States.